SergeTheEngi/pdfproc/README.md

 ## Current tasks

 > Processing data as dict doesn't work with datasets like mamaroneck and greenburgh.
 Expect delays.
+> `2024-12-06` Found a way to work around the problem using external tools.
+Hopefully update soon.

 - [x] Fix northcastle